Broken H Farm

 The Dominique chickens are on the Livestock Conservancy's Watch list.
 The Plymouth Rock is on the Recovery list, as its numbers have improved.

 While roosters often have a bad habit of being challenging, these have not.
-I believe it's because I have raised them all from chickens and act in a very calm manner around them.
+I believe it's because I have raised them all from chicks and act in a very calm manner around them.

 Have you eaten a farm fresh egg?
 How about meat from a heritage breed?
-Both from chickens raised on natural, whole grain diets.
-Once you get a taste anything store bought pales in comparison.
+Both from chickens raised on natural, whole grain diets with plenty of pasture time.
+Once you get a taste, anything store bought pales in comparison.
 Here is food our grandparents knew.
-Here is food that nutritious our bodies, minds and souls by getting back in touch with nature.
+Here is food that nutures our bodies, minds and souls by getting back in touch with nature.
 Chickens weren't meant to be raised in cages or force fed antibiotics and highly processed pellets and we weren't meant to consume those products either.

-Continuing down that path, I believe I have successfully developed a feed recipe that is soy free and I’m able to purchase 90% of the ingredients from the local co-op.
-My chickens enjoy the benefits of this recipe as well as all the wonderful foods free ranging over acreage provided.
+Continuing down that path, I believe I have successfully developed a feed recipe that is soy free and I’m able to purchase 90% of the ingredients from the local co-op when not direct from other small farmers.
+My chickens enjoy the benefits of this recipe as well as all the wonderful foods free ranging over acreage provide.